nathanathan/ODKScan_webapp/README.md

 * [The Django Admin](https://docs.djangoproject.com/en/dev/ref/contrib/admin/)
 * [Admin Actions](https://docs.djangoproject.com/en/dev/ref/contrib/admin/actions/)

 Additional notes:

 * actions.py contains code for processing forms with ODK Scan, rendering transcription pages and generating csvs.
 * The ODKScan-core directory contains the image processing code which is also used in the android app.
+* The image processing is done on separate worker thread using Celery.
+  This makes is so responces are not delayed and it throttles batch processing so only one images is done at a time.
 * The UI for the transcription interfaces is contained in static/transcription and in the templates directory.

 ## Media